Map-A-Droid/MAD-ATV/README_installation.md

 <br>* Install the zips and then wipe cache/dalvik cache.
 <br>* Now is the time to plug in your USB stick if you want to use [RGC/pogodroid autoconfig](https://github.com/Map-A-Droid/MAD-ATV/blob/master/README_autoconfig.md) (available since RC5).
 If you do that when you reboot they should configure themselves from your USB.
 <br>* Reboot the system and let Android load.
 You must not reboot again for at least 5 minutes according to the NFS module docs.
-<br>* Go to Android settings, about, scroll down and click build until it says you are a developer.
-Then go to Android settings - developer settings - turn on "stay awake"
 <br>* Now go to magisk and double check that you pass safetynet.
 <br>* In magisk settings repackage magisk.
 <br>* Go open RGC and Pogodroid and give them the permissions they need.